imartinezz/INPACT-S/README.md

 * WIPO - ISO3 crosswalk -- Original Data
 * WIPO Patent Data -- [WIPO IP Statistics Data Center](https://www3.wipo.int/ipstats/)

-#### Summary of the process (full replication scripts available online along with all data except that which is propritory such as the raw PATSTAT data):
+#### Summary of the process (full replication scripts available upon request along with all data except that which is propritory such as the raw PATSTAT data):

 1) First we take the output of SQL code provided by deRassenfosse & Siegler (2019) and merge it into our data for the purposes of filling in some of the missing country codes from the raw PATSTAT data.